 For nearly a decade, Dear Handmade Life has been producing events that help creatives start and grow their businesses and skills.
 We wanted those who are not able to attend our Craftcation Conference to still be able to learn, make and grow through our online workshops.

 You can access your workshop by logging into your account and clicking on the class you’ve purchased.

-To log in to your account: Click on “log in” (in yellow text) in the upper right hand corner of our website above where it says Dear Handmade Life.
+To log in to your account: Click on “log in” in the upper right hand corner of our website above where it says Dear Handmade Life.
 Then login using the username and password you entered when you purchased the class.
 Once you’re logged in, click on the “your workshops” button to the left of the log in button (upper right corner of the website).
 Then you’ll be able to access your workshop(s).